snd/hinoki/README.md

 ### hooks

-hooks can change error handling and add debugging to any container.
+hooks allow you to change the error handling and add debugging to any container.

 example: log every time a promise is returned from a factory: